 - Peel and shred the carrots.
 Combine ½ cup vinegar, 1 tablespoon honey, and ¼ teaspoon red pepper flakes in small bowl.
 Add the carrot and stir to mix.
 Let stand 15 to 30 minutes, stirring occasionally.

-- Peel the cucumber, then peel off long strips.
+- Peel the cucumber, then peel into long strips.
 Chop the cilantro.

-- Cut the baguette in half.
+- Cut each baguette in half.
 (If desired, toast the bread lightly prior to serving.)
-Spread mayonnaise on both sides of bread.
-Sprinkle each side with Sriracha and soy sauce (to your own taste).
+Spread mayonnaise on both sides of bread, then sprinkle with Sriracha and soy sauce (to your own taste).
 Fill each sandwich with egg, cucumber, and cilantro.
-Drain carrot-radish mixture, and spread on each sandwich.
-Season with salt and pepper, if desired.
-Press top half of baguette on sandwich, and slice sandwich in half.
+Drain carrot-radish mixture and spread on each sandwich.
+Season with kosher salt and black pepper.
+Press top half of baguette on each sandwich, then slice sandwiches in half.